JohnBetaCode/JohnBetaCode/Management_Notes.md

 * ✏️ **Prepare the foundations**: To define the foundations, it is very important to start with the career ladder, setting those expectations and clarity that are held within each role on the engineering ladder.
 Define what performance means for the company, and ask yourself what metrics, behaviors, OKRs, competencies, and even cultural values you want to evaluate.

-* 🛐 **Evangelize your team**: We are not prepared to give or receive feedback, and it is usually something we are not taught in our environment.
+* 🛐 **Evangelize your team**: They are not prepared to give or receive feedback, and it is usually something They are not taught in our environment.
 So you, as a leader,  should train your team to give that feedback in the right way.
 Likewise, your team must be clear about the evaluation process.
 Who does it?
 What is the format?
 What is the objective pursued when carrying out these 360 evaluations?

 📊 **Reunite and refine** data**: Take the time to understand and comprehend the data.
 Evaluate what metrics, behaviors, facts, and values you can extract from the exercise.
 Does the evaluation correspond to reality?
 Are there biases that can affect the reading of the results?